 ASHES & SOIL combines design with storytelling.
-With its creations, the fashion label picks up on the fates of outsiders who otherwise have no platform in society.
+With its creations, the fashion label picks up on the fates of outsiders who have no other platform in society.

 "I didn't want to spend my whole life using my capacities to build someone else's dreams.
 I want to see my own thoughts realized and inspire others to do the same," says Martina Offeh.
-The creative director is the head behind ASHES & SOIL.
-She founded the label in 2019 and since then has focused on intercultural exchange and the representation of minorities in society.
+The creative director is the mastermind behind ASHES & SOIL.
+She founded the label in 2019 and has since then focused on intercultural exchange and the representation of minorities in society.

-In many regions on the West African coast, mentally ill people are expelled from the society and do not receive professional help.
-Many of those affected do not know at all what is going on with them.
-The first collection, "Introspection", is therefore dedicated to eight of them.
-On the company's website ASHES & SOIL the label has documented the testimonials' stories, their struggle with psychological problems and their stigma.
+In many regions along the West African coast, mentally ill people are marginalized by the community and do not receive professional help.
+Many of those affected do not know what is wrong with them at all.
+The first collection, "Introspection" is therefore dedicated to eight of them.
+On the company website ASHES & SOIL the label has documented the testimonials' stories about how people struggle with mental health problems and their stigma.

-The collection consists of eight models, one for each testimonial: four wool coats, three leather jackets and a quilted jacket.
-Each piece reflects the story of one of the victims.
-The inner lining is printed with illustrated portraits and the integrated "story label" explains what the person went through.
-The proceeds from "Introspection" will be used to support the organisation "On The Move e.V.", which is committed to mental health worldwide.
+The collection consists of eight styles, one for each testimonial: four wool coats, three leather jackets and one quilted jacket.
+Each piece reflects the story of one of the people affected.
+For example, the lining is printed with illustrated portraits and the integrated "story label" explains what the person has gone through.
+The proceeds from "Introspection" will be used to support the organization "On The Move e.V.", which promotes mental health worldwide.

 The current collection of ASHES & SOIL

-It is also important for the label to visualize the origin of the testimonials.
-That's why African-inspired details can be found in every item.
-For example, the collar of one jacket is inspired by the colourful dashiki, which are traditionally worn in West Africa.
-ASHES & SOIL generally works with colour schemes, patterns and native fabrics that are as authentic as possible.
+It is also important for the label to visually pick up the origin of the testimonials.
+That is why African-inspired details can be found in every item.
+For example, the lapel collar in one style is derived from the colourful dashiki, which are traditionally worn in West Africa.
+In general, AHES & SOIL works with the most authentic colour schemes, patterns and native fabrics possible.

-Nevertheless, the brand's products are not manufactured in Africa.
-The leather jackets are made natural tanned leather in Turkey.
-Wool coats and quilted jackets are made in a local workshop in Germany, where fair working conditions are guaranteed.
+Nevertheless, the brand's products are not made in Africa.
+The leather jackets are made of naturally tanned leather in Turkey.
+Wool coats and quilted jackets are produced in a local factory in Germany, where fair working conditions are guaranteed.

-"We are on a journey to capture stories and redefine the possibilities of art by reconciling our heritage, craftsmanship and beliefs," the label explains.
-We are curious to see what stories Ashes and Soil will tell next.
+"We are on a journey to capture stories and redefine the possibilities of art by balancing our heritage, our craft and our beliefs," the label explains.
+We're excited to see what stories Ashes and Soil will tell next.